frephs/IS24-AM21/documentation_wip/network_protocol.md

 ```

 ### Failed connection handling
-After a connection is enstablished, the client starts sending regular heartbeats.
+After a connection is established, the client starts sending regular heartbeats.
 After two missed heartbeats the client loosing connection's `ClientConnectionHandler` notifies the user while the other clients are notified by the server.
 The client is considered disconnected after 10 missed heartbeats.

-As described above (but omitted in the following diagram), `ClientGameEventHandler` updates the `LocalModelContainer` synchronously and the view aynchronously.
+As described above (but omitted in the following diagram), `ClientGameEventHandler` updates the `LocalModelContainer` synchronously and the view asynchronously.

 ```mermaid
 sequenceDiagram